How many israelites left egypt

 The Bible states that there were approximately 600,000 men, not including women and children, who left Egypt during the Exodus.
 This number is mentioned in the Book of Exodus, Chapter 12, verse 37.

-See also How many sundays in 2023
+See also How many stamps for an a4 envelope

 However, some scholars argue that the number of 600,000 may have been an exaggeration, or that it included not only Israelites, but also other people who joined them during their escape.
 They suggest that the actual number of Israelites may have been smaller.